lol85d8dgdn/Hyper_1.0-external/README.md

 # Hyper_1.0-external
-made by the co owners of synapse x
+made by the co owners of scriptware

 features: level 7 executer with working gui that works in roblox web version
           added in scripts